SystemsGenetics/GEMmaker/docs/configuration.rst

 .. code:: bash

-  local_samples_path = "${PWD}/examples/LocalRunExample/Sample*/*_{1,2}.fastq"
+  local_samples_path = "${PWD}/examples/LocalRunExample/Sample*/\*_{1,2}.fastq"

 reference_path
 ==============

 The path to the directory containing the genome reference files.
 The reference genome is provided to this workflow via a set of files in a single directory.
-The required reference files will vary based on which alignment you use (Hisat2, Salmon and Kallisto).
+The required reference files will vary based on which alignment you use (Hisat2, Salmon, and Kallisto).

 For Hisat2:

 1. Hisat2 index files created from the reference genome with ``hisat2-build``.
 2. A GTF file containing the genes annotated from the reference genome.

-To generate the hisat2 files, download the reference genome and run this command (This example uses the Arabidopsis genome from TAIR):
+To generate the hisat2 files, download the reference genome and run this command (this example uses the Arabidopsis genome from TAIR):

 .. code:: bash